Nourish Knoxville’s COVID-19 Response & Resources

 - Dedicated payment acceptance staff: Have a dedicated staff member handle all monetary transactions.
 This staff member does not touch product.
 Should they need to touch product, they will need to wash their hands or sanitize their hands before handling product.

-- Hands-free receptacle: Box, jar, bedazzled gift bag, etc. or something customers can put their cash in.
+- Hands-free receptacle: Box, jar, bedazzled gift bag, etc. or something guests can put their cash in.

 Nourish Knoxville Expectations